Halebidu: Location

-Halebidu is connected by road and rail to Hassan (30 km), Mysore (150 km) and Mangalore (184 km).
+Halebidu is connected by road to Hassan on SH-21 (30 km), Mysore (150 km) and Mangalore on NH-73 (184 km).
 It is about 15 kilometers from Belur, another site known for its intricately carved Hoysala era temples.

 History

-Halebidu is in the midst of a valley east of the Western Ghats.
+Halebidu is in the midst of a valley east of the Western Ghats (Sahyadri Mountains un Karnataka).
 It is surrounded by low-lying mountains, boulders and seasonal rivers.
 This valley is well connected to northern Karnataka, western Andhra Pradesh and northern Tamil Nadu.
 Around this region, between the 10th and 14th-century, the Hoysaḷa dynasty came to power, whose history is unclear.
-By their own 11th and 12th-century inscriptions, they were descendants of the Krishna-Baladeva-roots and the Yadavas of Maharashtra.
+By their own 11th and 12th-century inscriptions, they were descendants of the Krishna-Baladeva-roots and the Yadavas of Devagiri.
 They married into the Kalyana Chalukya Hindu dynasty, known for its temple and art tradition.
-The reliability of these inscriptions have been questioned as potential mythistory by some historians, who propose that the Hoysalas were a local Hindu family – a hill chief from the Western Ghats remembered for having killed a tiger or a lion, and they seized and over time expanded their power starting in the 10th-century.
+The reliability of these inscriptions have been questioned as potential mythistory by some historians, who propose that the Hoysalas were a local Hindu family – a hill chief from the Sahyadri hill range of Karnataka remembered for having killed a tiger or a lion, and they seized and over time expanded their power starting in the 10th century.

 Halebidu was built anew near a large reservoir by the early Hoysala kings, with support from their governors, merchants, and artisans.
 They greatly excavated and expanded the Dorasamudra reservoir.
-Major and spectacularly carved Hindu and Jain temples were already complete by the 12th-century.
+Major and spectacularly carved Hindu and Jain temples were already complete by the 12th century.
 Around the city were fort walls, generally tracing a rounded square-like area with an average span of 2.25 kilometers.
 Inside were four major water reservoirs and many smaller public water tanks.
 The city life, it major temples and the roads were centered near the Dorasamudra water reservoir.
 The city several dozen temples, of which only a small set has survived.
 Three set of temples – Hoysaleswara (twin temple), Jain Basadi (three temples) and Kedareshvara (one temple) – were the largest, more sophisticated in their architecture and artwork, while the rest were simpler.